-The RSE programme is principally taught in years 5 and 6.
+The RSHE programme is principally taught in years 5 and 6.
 The sessions will be led by the class teacher.
-However issues associated RSE will be covered in the other year groups as part of the wider PSHE and will be delivered by a HLTA who has received PSHE training and accreditation.
+However, issues associated to RSHE will be covered in the other year groups as part of the wider PSHE.

-The aspects of RSE contained within the Science curriculum will be taught by the class teacher alongside the rest of the agreed programme.
+The aspects of RSHE contained within the Science curriculum will be taught by the class teacher alongside the rest of the agreed programme.

-National Curriculum science units associated with RSE:
+National Curriculum science units associated with RSHE:

-(a) that the life processes common to humans and other animals include nutrition, movement, growth and reproduction; and

-(b) about the main stages of the human cycle, including puberty into adolescence.
+- (a) that the life processes common to humans and other animals include nutrition, movement, growth and reproduction; and - (b) about the main stages of the human cycle, including puberty into adolescence.